Your First Appointment With A Criminal Lawyer

 If you are charged with a criminal offence you might make the sensible decision to make an appointment to see an experienced criminal lawyer.
 Engaging the services of a criminal lawyer will help ensure that your rights and interests are being looked after in the best possible way while your charge/s proceeds through the court system.

 This article provides an overview of what documents your lawyer will require you to bring to your first appointment and the matters that are likely to be discussed at the first meeting.

 What Documentation Will I Need To Bring To My First Appointment?

 If the police charge you with a criminal offence they must provide you with a number of particular documents.
 The documents will include a copy of the prosecution notices, a copy of the statement of material facts, and a copy of your bail undertaking or, alternatively, a court hearing notice.

-It’s very important that you have a copy of these documents when you attend for your first appointment with your lawyer.
-Without these documents your lawyer won’t be in any real position to know exactly what you have been charged with, or the factual circumstances and matrix that has been alleged.
+It’s very important that you have a copy of these documents when you attend your first appointment with your lawyer.
+Without these documents, your lawyer won’t be in any real position to know exactly what you have been charged with or the factual circumstances and matrix that has been alleged.

 Prosecution Notices And Statement Of Material Facts: What Are These Documents?